odoo/documentation/content/developer/webservices/iap.rst

    if the account does not have enough credits it will raise the relevant error
 2. execute the body of the ``with`` statement
-3. if the body of the ``with`` executes succesfully, update the price of the transaction if needed
+3. if the body of the ``with`` executes successfully, update the price of the transaction if needed
 4. capture (confirm) the transaction
 5. otherwise, if an error is raised from the body of the ``with``, cancel the